 Syncrude is the plan sponsor for a defined benefit plan under the jurisdiction of The Employment Pension Plans Act of the Province of Alberta, Canada.
-The plan is managed through a plan administrator who is overseen by the Audit and Pension committee formed from Syncrude's owners.
+The plan is managed through a plan administrator who is overseen by the pension committee of the Syncrude Operator.
 Syncrude measures its defined benefit obligation and the fair value of plan assets for accounting purposes as at December 31 of each year.
-The most recent actuarial valuation of the pension plan and OPEB for funding purposes was completed in December 2017.
-SCEL's share of Syncrude's defined benefit plan accrued liability, based on its 9.03% ownership at December 31, 2019, is comprised of its share of the defined benefit obligation net of its share of the defined benefit plan assets.
+The most recent actuarial valuation of the pension plan and OPEB for funding purposes was completed in December 2019.
+SCEL's share of Syncrude's defined benefit plan accrued liability, based on its 9.03% ownership at December 31, 2021, is comprised of its share of the defined benefit obligation net of its share of the defined benefit plan assets.
 The following table presents the Company's proportionate share of Syncrude's defined benefit plans.